What is Health Policy and why study it?

 - Develop domain expertise in core works in health policy and the selected specialty field.

-- Understand central social science theoretical frameworks and debates shaping health policy.
+- Understand central social and behavioral science theoretical frameworks and debates shaping health policy.

 - Demonstrate substantive knowledge of a specialty field sufficient to design and teach graduate level courses in that field.